giampaolo/pyftpdlib/docs/tutorial.rst

     if __name__ == "__main__":
         main()

+.. _changing-the-concurrency-model:

 Changing the concurrency model
 ==============================

 By nature pyftpdlib is asynchronous.
-That means it uses a single process/thread to handle multiple client connections and file transfers.
-This is why it is so fast, lightweight and scalable (see `benchmarks <benchmarks.html>`__).
-The async model has one big drawback though: the code cannot contain instructions which blocks for a long period of time, otherwise the whole FTP server will hang.
-As such the user should avoid calls such as ``time.sleep(3)``, heavy db queries, etc.  Moreover, there are cases where the async model is not appropriate, and that is when you're dealing with a particularly slow filesystem (say a network filesystem such as samba).
-If the filesystem is slow (say, a ``open(file, 'r').read(8192)`` takes 2 secs to complete) then you are stuck.
+That means that it uses a single process/thread to handle multiple client connections and file transfers.
+This is why it is so fast, lightweight and scalable (see `benchmarks`_).
+The async model has one big drawback though: the code cannot contain instructions that block for a long period of time, otherwise the whole FTP server will hang.
+As such, the user should avoid calls such as ``time.sleep(3)``, heavy DB queries, etc. at all costs.
+There are cases where the async model is not appropriate, e.g. if you're dealing with a particularly slow disk or a network filesystem.
-Starting from version 1.0.0 pyftpdlib can change the concurrency model by using multiple processes or threads instead.
-In technical (internal) terms that means that every time a client connects a separate thread/process is spawned and internally it will run its own IO loop.
+If the calls that interact with the filesystem are slow (e.g., ``open(file, 'r').read(8192)`` takes 2 seconds to complete) then you are stuck.
+In such cases you can change the concurrency model from async to multi processes or multi threads.
+In practice this means that every time a client connects, a separate thread or process is spawned, and internally it will run its own IO loop.
-In practical terms this means that you can block as long as you want.
-Changing the concurrency module is easy: you just need to import a substitute for `FTPServer <api.html#pyftpdlib.servers.FTPServer>`__. class:

 Multiple threads
 ^^^^^^^^^^^^^^^^